-Student Nam e: Student ID #: I, , understand that the primary objective of t (Student Name) he Respiratory Therapist progran n at Wallace Community College is to prepare program grad luates to perform competently as a safe, professional respi ratory therapist.
-In order to achieve thi s objective, it is necessary that e ach student complete hours of clinical experience in a health care facility.
-Such exp erience is educational in r nature and is designed to develop each student's professional skills in o order that each student ma y demonstrate specific entry-level co ompetencies upon program comp oletion.
-Program objectiv es and entry-level competencies s are stated in the College catalog .
-As a c condition for enrolling in the Res spiratory Therapist progra m and subsequently participating in clinical experiences at to satisfy the requirements of (Health Care Facility) ourse Name and Number) during the semester, I, (Student Name) , understand d that: · · · · · · · · · · · · · · · · · · · 1.
-I am a student at the College, enrolle facility; - 2.
-I am not acting as an employee of the 3.
-I am not expecting and will not recei either the institution or the health car ion in the clinical course from 4.
-I have not been promised and am not at the health care facility as a result of participation in the clinical of ut the mountain care manney as a Student Signature Department/Division Chairpers on Signature Date Date Witness Signature Date
+Student Nam ie: Student ID # : I, , understand that the primary ogram at Wallace Community College is to prepare program gra duates to perform competent ly as a safe, professional respiratory therapist.
+In order to achieve th is objective, it is necessary t hat each student complete hours of clinical experience in n a health care facility.
+Such experience is educational in nature and is designed to develop each n student's professional skills s in order that each student may demonstrate specific entry-level c ompetencies upon program o completion.
+Program objectives and entry-level competencie s are stated in the College ca talog.
+As a condition for enrolling in the Respiratory Therapist program and subsequently participating in clinical experiences at to satisfy the requirements of (Health Care Facility) during the(Semester) (0 Course Name and Number) (Semester) semester, I, , understand that: (Student Name) 1.
+I am a student at the College, enfacility; nrolled in a clinical course requiring my presence at a health care 2. of the institution or of the health care facility 3. receive compensation for participation in the clinical course from 4 either the institution or the heal 4. result of participation in the cli m not expecting to be offered a job at the health care facility as a result of participation in the cir incar course.
+Student Signature Department/Division Chairperson Signature Date Date Witness Signature Date